Pipes of War

 ‘Yes.’

 ‘Oh, sorry.
 Well, it was horrible.
-There were four fingers and a thumb, like a human hand, but they were long and thin, like talons they were.
-And the skin was a dirty grey, all flaky and patchy.
+There were four fingers and a thumb, like a human hand, you know, but they were long and thin – like talons they were.
+And the skin was a dirty grey, and crusty, with dark yellow flaky scales.
 It was like something out of them alien films.’

 ‘I doubt this is an alien invasion.’